jgtaylor/OctoBox/protocol-json.md

 Each tuple will have as a Zero element, the message type (e.g. `registrationReq`, `capabilitiesList` as in the example above).

 The objects in the payload _shall_ be defined by the message type.

+Multiple messages may be sent at once, as in the example above.

 ### Initial Message Descriptions